Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 Average temperatures and precipitation: highs of 84F (29C) and lows of 69F (25C); 8 days of rain

-Reasons to visit NYC in July: several 4th of July festivals, outdoor movie theater experiences, so much more!
+Reasons to visit NYC in July: several 4th of July festivals, outdoor movie theater experiences, and so much more!

-Of dozens of 4th of July celebration events, one of the most interesting ones is the Hot Dog Eating Contest on Coney Island.
+Of the dozens of 4th of July celebration events, one of the most interesting is the Hot Dog Eating Contest on Coney Island.
 So come hungry and eat as many hot dogs as possible in ten minutes.

 Don’t forget to visit the free Bryant Park Film Festival and picnic performances.
 In the heart of Manhattan, Bryant Park is full of people enjoying the outdoor movie theaters and socializing.